bhauman/figwheel-main/docs/tutorial.md

 ```

 Remember that you are working in a Browser environment so you can
-interact with it.
+interact with the browser DOM as well.

 ```clojure
 hello.cruel-world=> (js/document.getElementById "app")
 #object[HTMLDivElement [object HTMLDivElement]]
 ```

-There is an HTML element with and id of "app" available on the REPL
+There is an HTML element with and `id` of `"app"` available on the
-host page.
-This element contains all of the markup and style for the
+REPL host page.
+This element contains all of the markup and style for
-helper application.
-Let's override the helper app content, with the
+the helper application.
+Let's override the helper app content, with
-string returned by our `what-kind?` function.
+the string returned by our `what-kind?` function.

 Make sure the REPL host page is visible while you type the folowing.